Permanent Makeup Pre-Treatment Instructions

 10) Do not use retinol containing products, AHA/BHA’s (Glycolic, Lactic, Salicylic acid) products, Tretinoin, Retin-A, Tazorac, Differin, and Chemical Peels one week prior to procedure.
 If on Accutane, Sotret, or Claravis, must wait 6 months after completing medication.

 PERMANENT MAKEUP HEALING SCHEDULES

 1 Swelling, tender, heavy thick lipstick look with a reddish brick color effect.

 2 Slight swelling, reddish and tender with a slight metallic flavor.

-3 Less swelling, thicker texture, sore, hot feeling before exfoliation with an orange
+3 Less swelling, thicker texture, sore, hot feeling before exfoliation with an orange color effect.

 4 Exfoliation begins, very chapped lips.